-This year, instead of going with the same old “lose weight” resolution, I recommend setting a different goal that will bring more meaningful wellness to your life, from methods that don’t involve self-deprivation – no new diet or exercise routine required.
 You may find that sticking to these alternative resolutions is not only easier, but more enjoyable and more beneficial to your health and happiness in the long run.
 And you may find that they even help you lose weight!

 Manage Your Stress